-A magnetic resonance imaging (MRI) scanners employ powerful magnetic fields to render highly detailed images of your inner body using a powerful magnetic field.
-Your doctor may recommend getting an MRI if they need to identify key structures in your body, such as your joints, blood vessels, heart, and other internal structures for medical issues.
+Magnetic resonance imaging (MRI) scanners employ powerful magnetic fields to render highly detailed images of a patient’s inner body.
+Your doctor may prescribe an MRI if they need to scan your joints, blood vessels, heart, and other internal structures for medical issues.

 The results of an MRI scan can be used to help diagnose conditions, plan treatments and assess how effective previous treatment has been.
-The process of scheduling an MRI can be quite complex, depending on a variety of factors including your preferred payment method, when you want to be seen, and the type of exam ordered.
-To learn more about Medmo’s scheduling process, and how to make it as simple as possible, continue reading.
+Scheduling an MRI can be a complex process, depending on various factors, including your preferred payment method, when you want to be seen, and the type of exam ordered.
+To learn more about Medmo’s scheduling process and how to make it as simple as possible, continue reading.

-Prior to booking your MRI, you need to decide where you would like to get your scan done.
-With MRIs, you have the option of going to a hospital or to an outpatient imaging center; Medmo works to schedule you with imaging centers as they usually provide better prices and availability.
-In order to start your scan request, you will need to provide us with a copy of the order (prescription) from your referring physician.
+To start your scan request, you will need to provide us with a copy of your referring physician’s order (prescription).
 If you choose to use health insurance to pay for your MRI, you may also need to have your provider information (if applicable) on hand.
-Finally, you should think about where you want to get your MRI, find one with a location that best suits your needs.
-Some people prefer a location closer to their home or place of work while others care more about specific neighborhoods.
+Once you have identified the type of facility where you want to get your MRI, find one with a location that best suits your needs.
+Some people prefer a location closer to their home or place of work, while others care more about specific neighborhoods.

 When We Call

 Once your scan appointment is set, you may need to answer a series of medical screening questions from the imaging center.
-This is done to ensure that it is safe for each patient to undergo an MRI.
-If a potential issue is caught during the pre-screening process, the center’s staff may consult with one of our certified radiology technologists to see if the patient will be safe in the MRI machine.
+This is done to ensure that it is safe for each patient to complete an MRI.
+When potential issues arise during this screening process, one of our certified radiology technologists may provide a consult to determine if the patient can safely undergo an MRI.
 If a problem does come up, please contact us at [email protected] to discuss any changes that need to be made.

-It is recommended to arrive 15 minutes early to complete any necessary paperwork and do a bit of research to learn about what to expect during an MRI.
+Try to arrive 15 minutes early to complete any necessary paperwork, and complete a bit of research to better understand what to expect during an MRI.

 To book a scan, visit us at Medmo.com.
 Medmo helps people schedule radiology imaging tests – such as MRI, CT scans, PET, and more – at nearby accredited centers and identify the payment solution that works best for them.